phoenix-rtos/phoenix-rtos-doc/building/README.md

 TARGET=ia32-generic ./docker-build.sh clean all
 ```

-After the build successfully completes, kernel and disk images will be created and placed in the `_boot` directory.
+After the build completes, kernel and disk images will be created and placed in the `_boot` directory.

-## Building using native toolchain
+## Building using the native toolchain

 This is the method preferred when you plan to develop Phoenix-RTOS.

-Firstly, you need to install some tools required for compiling toolchain and finally creating Phoenix-RTOS system image.
+Firstly, you need to install some tools required for compiling the toolchain and finally create the Phoenix-RTOS system image.
 There is a list of commands you can use to get them on the Ubuntu 20.04 host operating system

 ```bash